 (Rules A through C apply to the entire forum.
 The off-topic sections are generally exempt from rules D-H.)

-A. No ad hominem arguments, insults, flames, personal attacks, libel or slander.
+A. No ad hominem arguments, insults, flames, personal attacks, libel or slander--at all in the slightest.
+When in doubt, we will delete your post and warn or ban you, so please go above and beyond to avoid personally attacking other members at all in the slightest.
 Please keep discussion focused on the issues of the specific topics, and not on the character of those discussing the issues.
 If your motive is to ridicule members, or spread bad feeling, please do not bother to post.
-Try to be as respectful and sincere as possible.
-Posts that have a rude or ridiculing tone or otherwise seem to have the intent of offending others as opposed to having productive exchange of ideas will be deleted.
-Even borderline posts will be deleted.
+Go above and beyond to do your best to be as respectful and sincere as possible.
+Posts that have a rude or ridiculing tone or otherwise seem to have the intent of offending others as opposed to having productive exchange of ideas will be deleted, with the poster warned or banned.
+Even borderline posts will be deleted, with the poster warned or banned.
 Please see this clarification on how forum discussions are simultaneously uncensored and strictly moderated.

 - A.2.
 Speculating about whether another member who is allegedly saying something false is lying, trolling, stupid, or ignorant, etc. is an off-topic insult.